• infobot@lakesoffire.org

 Theme Camps are given clearly marked camping spots.
 Open Camping placement is on a first-come, first-serve basis.
 Please be mindful not to block the pathways!

-Lucky Lake (map) is outlet-free camping with some exceptions.
-Potable water is available from a number of locations and Porta-Potties are set up around the lake.
+Porta-Potties are set up around the lake.
 Only the 3 Ps are allowed in the Porta-Potties: Pee, Poop, and Paper.
 No wet wipes, tampons, plastic or any other objects!
-“Please do not poop in the forest or lake” – Skennedy
+“Please do not poop in the forest or pond/stream” – Skennedy

 If you’re not used to camping, you can find information on what you need for Radically Self-reliant camping on this Camping Checklist.
 Failure to bring what you need will be a bummer for you.